 Gathering information yourself might be rather tricky.
-In that case you definitely need to contact a truck accident lawyer who specialises in the field and will collect only the data that is required.
+In that case, you definitely need to contact a truck accident lawyer who specializes in the field and will collect only the data that is required.
 With the right data, you will have more chances to win and get the most desired compensation.

 Stay at the Crash Scene